 Today the weather was really good, so we were able to do a lot of filming and photography.
 Some of the Kechara Depts were saying they don’t have recent photos of me to use for various purposes, so we took a lot of photos at the beach.

-I have taught the extended Guru Yoga of Tsongkapa several times before and it took several days.
+I have taught the extended Guru Yoga of Tsongkhapa several times before and it took several days.
 Today I decided to give an explanation of the Yoga in very abbreviated form.
 I made it very abbreviated today for everyone’s benefit and finished the explanation in just an hour… that is really brief for such a profound practice.
-I recieved this practice from H.H.
+I received this practice from H.H.
 Kyabje Zong Rinpoche.